 Tip 2: Have Regular Dental Exams

-Whether you have dental crowns or not, it’s important to have routine check-ups and dental cleanings to ensure your teeth and crowns are in good shape.
-By staying proactive with regularly scheduled dental visits, Dr. Feng can spot any potential problems that require treatment before small issues become big issues.
-With proper dental oral hygiene and regular dental exams, dental crowns can last from 15 years or longer.
+Whether or not you have dental crowns, it’s important to have routine check-ups and dental cleanings to ensure your teeth and crowns are in good shape.
+By staying proactive with regularly scheduled dental visits, Dr. Feng can spot any potential problems that require treatment before minor issues become big issues.
+With proper dental oral hygiene and regular dental exams, dental crowns can last 10 years or longer.

 Tip 3: Treat Bruxism (teeth clenching) if Necessary

 Bruxism is characterized by the unconscious clenching or grinding while you sleep.
-It causes major damage to your teeth over time if not treated due to the excessive pressure.
-If you do suffer from bruxism, it’s important to address this prior to getting a new crown.
+It causes major damage to your teeth over time if not treated because of the excessive pressure.
+If you suffer from bruxism, it’s important to address this prior to getting a new crown, otherwise your new crown may get damaged.
 Dr. Feng can create a custom-made oral appliance such as a nightguard or an oral splint that reduces the stress and protects your teeth.

 An oral appliance may be a solution for you where Dr. Feng can fabricate a custom-made oral appliance that provides support for your teeth and jaw.
 This device cushions the teeth and places the jaw in a more favorable position that helps prevent excessive tooth grinding or clenching, which can wear down restorations over time.

 Even though your dental crown won’t get a cavity, it doesn’t mean they are maintenance-free.
-The best way to keep your crowns in top notch condition is to by practicing good dental hygiene and preventive dental care such as regular cleaning routine of brushing twice a day, flossing daily, and using antibacterial mouthwash.
-Some may think that flossing is not necessary however not flossing is where plaque and bacteria can build up around the base of a tooth, which may tooth decay as well as gum disease.
-The best way to use dental floss is with a gentle sliding motion as you slide it between your teeth and below the crown margin to clean the gap between the crown edge and tooth.
+The best way to keep your crowns in top-notch condition is to practice good dental hygiene such as brushing twice a day, flossing daily, and using antibacterial mouthwash.
+Some may think that flossing is unnecessary however, not flossing is where plaque and bacteria can build up around the base of a tooth, which may cause tooth decay and gum disease.
+When flossing, the best way to floss is with a gentle sliding motion as you slide it between your teeth and below the crown margin to clean the gap between the crown edge and tooth.